surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Privacy & Share Option

-You can securely save and share the dashboard for better team collaboration.
+To securely save and share the dashboard for better team collaboration.

 - **Report Name** name identifier for saving the report ( BiPlus allows you to use special character but does not  support any spaces ).
 - **Title**  label for the report the way you want it to appear.